Go Back

 Topping:

-• thinly sliced green onions
+• green onions / scallions (thinly sliced)

 Instructions

 • Place the egg in a heatproof container* and pour freshly boiled water into the container, avoiding direct contact with the egg as much as possible.
-Cover the container with a lid or plastic wrap and let the egg sit for 15 minutes.
+Cover the container with a lid or plastic wrap, and let the egg sit for 15 minutes.

-Steps to make simple dashi soy sauce
+Steps to make simple dashi soy sauce:

-For serving
+For serving:

 • Crack the onsen tamago into bowls, drizzle with dashi soy sauce, and top with green onions to taste.